aleksandarTcode/bloglaravel/README.md

 Copy the .env.example file to .env and update the necessary configuration options

+Set VirtualHost to bloglaravel.test for GitHub login to work properly

-Mailgun API is used to send email and Mailchimp API for sending newsletter to subscribed users
+Mailgun API is used to send emails and Mailchimp API for sending newsletters to subscribed users

 For MySQL, create database and insert your credentials in .env file:
 ```